Instructors: Jane Appell, PhD; John Baker, PhD; Carol Becker, PhD; and Rebecca Cohan, LICSW

-- Participants will be able to define ways the therapist can be helpful to a family with court involvement, differentiating them from situations in which therapist involvement is unproductive and contraindicated.
+- Participants will be able to define three ways the therapist can be helpful to a family with court involvement, differentiating them from situations in which therapist involvement is unproductive and contraindicated.

 - Participants will be able to describe how conflicted divorcing families utilize therapy early in the separation process, and how they utilize therapy once they have become involved in high-conflict litigation.

 Setting up and Collaborating in Work with High Conflict Divorced Families with Child-Parent Contact Problems

 - Participants will describe two key aspects of a model for doing family therapy with high conflict families in which a child refuses contact with a parent, despite the shared parenting schedule that assigns parenting time to each parent.

 - Participants will identify three tools they can use from a model for professional collaboration when working with high conflict divorced families in which there are individual therapists, a parenting coordinator, a family therapist and court involvement, all working with members of the family.